awsdocs/amazon-efs-user-guide/doc_source/awsbackup.md

 You can use AWS Backup to back up all data in an EFS file system, whatever storage class the data is in\.
 You don't incur data access charges when backing up an EFS file system that has lifecycle management enabled and has data in the Infrequent Access \(IA\) storage class\.

-When you restore a recovery point, generally all files are restored to the standard storage class\.
-However, if you restore a recovery point to a file system with lifecycle management enabled, the process is different\.
-In this case, EFS lifecycle management moves all files that meet the configured lifecycle age\-out policy since restoring your recovery point to the IA storage class\.
+When you restore a recovery point, all files are restored to the Standard storage class\.
 For more information on storage classes, see [EFS Storage Classes](storage-classes.md) and [EFS Lifecycle Management](lifecycle-management-efs.md)\.

 ### On\-Demand Backups<a name="ondemand-backup"></a>